Antelope Creek phase: Subsistence

-The evidence points to a three-faceted strategy for subsistence among the Antelope Creek people: (1) hunting bison and other animals; (2) cultivation of maize, beans, squash, and sunflowers; and (3) foraging for edible nuts, fruits, and seeds.
+The evidence points to a three-faceted strategy for subsistence among the Antelope Creek people: Hunting bison and other animals; cultivation of maize, beans, squash, and sunflowers; and foraging for edible nuts, fruits, and seeds.
 The relative importance of each of these activities is unclear.

-Antelope Creek men probably wandered long distances from their village to hunt bison.
+Antelope Creek men probably traveled long distances from their village to hunt bison.
 Although bison were their most important prey, the bones of deer, antelope, and smaller game have also been found in the ruins, plus a few mussels and fish.

-The Antelope Creek people grew corn, beans, squash and probably sunflowers.
-The Texas Panhandle is a marginal area for unirrigated agriculture, prone to drought and with the bulk of the 16- to 20-inch annual rainfall coming in a few thunderstorms that cause flooding.
-Thus, the Antelope Creek people probably practiced water harvesting or “Ak-Chin” dryland farming techniques.
-Crops were planted in arroyos or other depressions which caught runoff from thunderstorms and preserved enough moisture to permit crops to grow and mature.
-Given the unpredictability of rainfall, a family probably planted small fields – as did other Southwestern peoples—in several different micro-environments with the objective of maximizing the possibility that some of their fields would be productive.
-In their farming, the Antelope Creek people used bone-tipped digging sticks and bison scapulas as shovels and hoes.
+The Antelope Creek people grew corn, beans, squash, and probably sunflowers.
+The Texas Panhandle is a marginal area for unirrigated agriculture, prone to drought, and with the bulk of the 16- to 20-inch annual rainfall coming in a few thunderstorms that cause flooding.
+Thus, the Antelope Creek people probably practiced water harvesting or Ak-Chin dryland farming techniques.
+Crops were planted in arroyos or other depressions that caught runoff from thunderstorms and preserved enough moisture to permit crops to grow and mature.
+Given the unpredictability of rainfall, a family probably planted small fields, as did other Southwestern peoples, in several different microenvironments with the objective of maximizing the possibility that some of their fields would be productive.
+In their farming, the Antelope Creek people used bone-tipped digging sticks and bison scapulae as shovels and hoes.

-Foraging of wild plants for food was probably important for the Antelope Creek People, particularly because agriculture in the drought-prone panhandle was always hazardous and the abundance of bison varied from season to season and year to year.
-Among the wild foods eaten were acorns, hackberries, mesquite, buckwheat, plums, persimmons, prickly pear, mallow, cattail, purslane, goosefoot, knotweed, domesticated marshelder, and bulrush.
+Foraging of wild plants for food was probably important for the Antelope Creek people, particularly because agriculture in the drought-prone panhandle was always hazardous and the abundance of bison varied by season and year.
+Among the wild foods eaten were acorns, hackberries, mesquite beans, buckwheat, plums, persimmons, prickly pear, mallow, cattail, purslane, goosefoot, knotweed, domesticated marshelder, and bulrush.

-Food was often cooked in pottery vessels which were made locally and also imported—increasingly as time went on—from the Rio Grande Pueblos.
-Trade increased dramatically after 1350, indicating the growth of a more outward looking and possibly more mobile Antelope Creek culture.
+Food was often cooked in pottery vessels, which were made locally and also imported—increasingly as time went on—from the Rio Grande Pueblos.
+Trade increased dramatically after 1350, indicating the growth of a more outward-looking and possibly more mobile Antelope Creek culture.